-Although bioidentical hormone pellets have been used since the late 1930s and are the oldest form of BHRT, many physicians are unaware that they exist.
+Although bioidentical hormone pellets have been used since the late 1930s and are the oldest form of Bioidentical Hormone Replacement Therapy, or BHRT, many physicians are unaware that they exist.
 This is, in part, due to lack of FDA-approval for pellets in women (Testopel® testosterone pellets are FDA approved for men).
 This is also due to the source of continuing medical education for physicians—doctors get much of their continuing education from drug companies, and the makers of FDA approved hormones have a huge profit incentive in teaching doctors about their products.
 Many patients find bioidentical hormone pellets the most effective form of BHRT in terms of symptom improvement and convenience. ii–v Pellets only need to be inserted 2-3 times per year.

 What are pellets?

 Pellets are made up of either estradiol or testosterone.
 The hormones are pressed or fused into very small solid cylinders.
 Pellets are larger than a grain of rice and smaller than a Tic Tac.
 In the US, the majority of pellets are made by compounding pharmacists and delivered in sterile glass vials.
-The pharmaceutical Testopel

 What are the advantages of pellets?